 It’s higher-density living that makes their streets and public spaces buzz.
 But, importantly, this density is achieved through a combination of well-designed mid-rise apartments (roughly six storeys) close to shops, services and public transport.
 This gives residents the best of both worlds: cities that are liveable and likeable.The Conversation

 Yarra has a population of roughly 100,000 people, but many people would like to move in.
 Our population density is not limited by demand, it’s is limited by supply, or the availability of houses and apartments.

 Supply is limited by anger at poor quality

-Many new buildings are of poor quality; being ugly, inefficient, flimsy or of a design that can’t easily be adapted to different uses as times change.
+In turn, supply is limited by the lack of voter support for new developments, because many are of poor quality; being ugly, inefficient, flimsy or of a design that can’t easily be adapted to different uses as times change.
 This is a bad outcome, decreasing voter support for the beautiful, solid, long lasting 4-6 storey buildings that we know can make an attractive city.

 Outcome is lack of development

 Push back from voters results in a lack of development.
 Many of our shopping streets still have 1-2 storey buildings.
 This is a bad outcome, preventing more people and traders from moving in.
 Refer to the two images below, of the intersection of Bridge Road and Burnley Street, showing little change to the built form.

 If we’d like stable, high quality services, we need to choose between more density or higher taxes.
 The option of ‘good services, low density and low taxes’ simply does not exist.